 New Play Reading Series

-Working alongside graduate students from the Department of Theater, Dance, and Performance Studies, undergraduate company members will get a taste of the early stages of new play development, will have opportunities to meet and work with emerging playwrights and directors, and will perform in staged readings open to the public.
-The company will be cast through open auditions at the beginning of spring semester, and enrollment permission codes will then be distributed to participants.
-All students are encouraged to audition, and no previous theatre experience is required.
+Working alongside students from the Graduate Group in Performance Studies, undergraduate company members get a taste of the early stages of new play development, have opportunities to meet and work with emerging playwrights and directors, and perform in staged readings open to the public.

 Graduate Student Instructors: